This Floating Tracker

 At the moment the software does not include the generative graphics code used in the show.
-I hope to release this down the line.
 It does include code to receive tablet commands from TouchOSC, to manage different graphical scenes and all the framework utilities used to manage the sound and graphics of the show.

 It builds on Windows 8+ only using Visual Studio 2013.
-It depends on the Cinder framework and the Microsoft Kinect SDK v2.
+It depends on the Cinder framework (version 0.8.6) and the Microsoft Kinect SDK v2.

 Find the code on Github: This Floating Tracker

 This Floating Tracker is released under the MIT licence.
 We request that you acknowledge its use in any project documentation with a link to http://thisfloatingworld.com where possible.
 More importantly, I’d love to hear how you use it.